calculix/CalculiX-Examples/NonLinear/Rohrknie/README.md

 ### Full solid model, static analysis

-In the static analysis we apply a distributed load to the upper end of the tube.
+In the static analysis we apply a distributed load to the upper end of the tube, without constraining the cross section shape using the `*distributing coupling` command.
+The nodes of the lower left end are completely constrained.

 The generation of a force-displacement curve is demonstrated.

 First, the mesh is generated:
 ```
 > cgx -b solid.fbd
 ```

 #### Solution
 The analysis consists of two steps.
  1. Full load is applied in negative x-direction, just the final results are written to the results files.